chrzaszcz/erlang_doctor/README.md

 - `order` - `top_down` (default), `bottom_up`.
 Changes call order in each tracaback, only for the `list` format.
 - `limit` - positive integer or `infinity` (default).
 Limits the number of matched traces.
 The actual number of tracebacks returned can be less unless `output => all`

 There are also functions: `traceback/1` and `traceback/2`.
 They set `limit` to one and return only one trace if it exists.
 The options for ``traceback/2` are the same as for `traceback/2` except `limit` and `format`.
-Additionaly, it is possible to pass a `tr` record directly to `traceback/1` to obtain the traceback for the provided trace event.
+Additionaly, it is possible to pass a `tr` record (or an index) directly to `traceback/1` to obtain the traceback for the provided trace event.

 ### Trace ranges for filtered traces: `ranges`